macaodha/batdetect/readme.md

-# Bat Call Detection in Audio
+# Bat Echolocation Call Detection in Audio Recordings
 Python code for the detection of bat echolocation calls in full spectrum audio recordings.
 This code recreate the results from the paper [Bat Detective - Deep Learning Tools for Bat Acoustic Signal Detection](https://www.biorxiv.org/content/early/2017/06/29/156869).
+You will also find some additional information and data on our [project page](http://visual.cs.ucl.ac.uk/pubs/batDetective).

 ### Training
 ##### 1 Download Data
 Download the data from [here](http://visual.cs.ucl.ac.uk/pubs/batDetective).
 It contains:
+*baselines*: Results for three different commercial packages we compared against.
+*models*: Pre-trained CNN models.
 *train_test_split*: the list of training and test files and the time of the bat calls in each file.
 The training data comes from Bat Detective and test sets have been manually verified.
 *wav*: 4,246 time expanded .wav files from the iBats project.
-*baselines*: Results for three different commercial packages we compared against.

 ##### 2 Run Training and Evaluation Code
 Running *run_comparison.py* recreate the results in the paper (up to random initialization).
 It trains a CNN, Random Forest, and simple segmentation based models and compares their performance to three commercial systems.

 ### Run Detector on Your Own Data
 Running *run_detector.py* loads a pre-trained CNN and performs detection on a directory of audio files.
 Make sure *data_dir* points to the directory where your audio files are.
 You need to make sure that you have a trained model on your computer.
 You can get one by training your own model or downloading a pre-trained one (details in the previous steps).
+Also make sure that if your data is already time expanded set *do_time_expansion=False*.

 ### Requirements